Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Acknowledgments

 \section{Acknowledgments}

 We would like to extend special thanks to Ariff Jazlan Johan for contributing to \Cref{alg:greedy-frechet} and helping with implementations.
 We thank Marco Botte, Stephan Huckemann, Beatrice Matteo, and Roan Talbut for helpful discussions.
-We also thank the anonymous referees for their positive feedback and comments.
+We also thank anonymous referees for their positive feedback and comments.

+We would like to thank the Centro de Investigaci\'on en Matem\'aticas and Adri\'an P\'erez Valencia for their hospitality during the International Symposium on Symbolic and Algebraic Computation 2025 which took place in Guanajuato, M\'exico.

-C.\,A.\ and K.\,F.\ acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+C.\,A.\ and K.\,F.\ acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689).
 A.\,M.\ is supported by the UK Research and Innovation: Engineering and Physical Sciences Research Council under grant reference [EP/Y028872/1].